 Just because things are online only doesn’t mean interns will miss out on gaining great work experience.
 In Human Resources, for example, interns will be supporting Valerie and her colleagues with ‘return to work’ planning.
 They’ll look at how employees will be able to safely come back to their normal workplaces, so they’ll be involved in something of real use and importance.

-As early as the end of March, the team organising internships started thinking about “What happens if…?”
-They were determined not to cancel the programme and immediately spent a couple of weeks working out if the internships could be delivered virtually and, if so, how this might be done.
+As early as the end of March, the team organizing internships started thinking about “What happens if…?”
+They were determined not to cancel the program and immediately spent a couple of weeks working out if the internships could be delivered virtually and, if so, how this might be done.

-The first step was to ask all the line managers involved in the programme whether they were happy to have a virtual intern and if there was appropriate work available.
-Plenty of managers were comfortable going ahead with this and, where this was not the case, Valerie’s team found alternative placements to ensure no intern positions had to be cancelled.
+The first step was to ask all the line managers involved in the program whether they were happy to have a virtual intern and if there was appropriate work available.
+Plenty of managers were comfortable going ahead with this and where this was not the case Valerie’s team found alternative placements to ensure no intern positions had to be cancelled.

-One of the new initiatives for this year is the introduction of our Gridterns Give Back programme.
-Interns will be paid to provide 30 hours of time as volunteers with charitable organisations in their communities.
+One of the new initiatives for this year is the introduction of our Gridterns Give Back program.
+Interns will be paid to provide 30 hours of time as volunteers with charitable organizations in their communities.